Czech Academic initiative for the rescue of whales and dolphins

 Call

-The lives of whales, dolphins, and other advanced marine animals are at a serious risk.
+The lives of whales and dolphins are at a serious risk.

 These extremely advanced animals contribute essentially not only to the preservation of the diversity and balance of species in the oceans and seas, but also to their overall health, spreading positive energy in them.
 They are vital for the preservation of planet Earth and thus of us all.

-Although commercial hunting of these animals has been banned since 1986, their killing continues under various exemptions.
-This means that whaling and dolphin hunting greatly exceeds their reproductive cycles, and there is an imminent danger that the next generation of humans will no longer be able to encounter these magnificent creatures.
+Although commercial hunting of these animals has been prohibited since 1986, their killing continues under various exemptions.
+This means that whaling and dolphin hunting greatly exceeds their reproductive cycles, and there is an imminent danger that the next generation of humans will no longer be able to encounter these magnificent beings.

-Let us stop their hunting and extinction right now, protect them as our vulnerable brothers and friends.
+Let us stop their hunting and extinction right now, protect them as irreplaceable and invaluable sentient beings.

-If there are countries that resist this by referring to the preservation of their cultural traditions, it is time to abolish these traditions, because they no longer belong to the today’s world.
+If there are countries that resist this by referring to the preservation of their cultural traditions, it is time to change these traditions, because they no longer belong in today’s world.
 They harm these animals, and they do not benefit humans themselves.

-Therefore, we ask for immediate cancellation of all exceptions and the unconditional and unreserved cessation of hunting of dolphins and whales!
+Therefore, we ask for immediate cancellation of all exceptions and quotas and the unconditional and unreserved termination of hunting of dolphins and whales!

-Please, do support this initiative with your vote and become one of the rescuers of these beautiful and exceptional creatures!
+Please, do support this initiative with your vote and become one of the rescuers of these beautiful and exceptional beings.

 Reasoning